 The Tea: A STEAMy Sip of Ori and the Blind Forest

-In just over nine hours of Ori and the Blind Forest, I had only died 551 times.
+In just over nine hours of Ori and the Blind Forest, I only died 551 times.
 The game very helpfully kept track for me and gave me a visual reminder every time I hit pause to catch my breath and/or cry.

 To be honest, I didn’t really know what I was getting into with Ori, but it seemed like I had so little to lose back then: it was on sale, it was well-reviewed, and its graphics were gorgeous.
-Even if I certainly had reservations about playing as anything remotely resembling a furry, I dove in.
+Even if I had reservations about playing as anything remotely resembling a furry, I dove in.
 I thought it looked like a cute little game.
 I was so young then, so very naive.

 A Piping Hot Take on Gameplay

 It’s very possible that the wine didn’t help my already rusted reflexes, but in my defense, I was a little stressed, alright?
 Which is a shame, because the forest itself was breathtaking.
 When I wasn’t running, hopping, or gliding for my life, I couldn't help but admire the sheer scope of the world I was tasked with saving.

 The forest of Nibel was -- and still is -- gorgeous and sprawling, with vast contrasts between areas that somehow manage to be disparate but also part of a cohesive whole.
 It was a world I enjoyed inhabiting, no matter how hard it tried to kill me at every turn (hence the wine).

 I’m pretty sure I spent all nine hours at the edge of my desk chair, checking and re-checking the edges of my screen for whatever ungodly disaster was about to chase me across the map next.